Jasmine5220/respiratory-disease-detection/README.md

-# Detecting Respiratry Diseses with Chest X-Ray
+# Detecting Lung Diseases with Chest X-Ray

 This project applies deep learning to medical image processing, aiming to build an accurate model that identifies COVID-19 infection in radiology images.
 Using transfer learning with a Residual Network, fine-tuned the model on real chest X-ray images of COVID-19 cases, healthy lungs, viral pneumonia, and bacterial pneumonia.
 The model classifies chest X-ray images into one of four classes: Normal, Viral Pneumonia, Lung Opacity (bacterial pneumonia), and COVID-19.
 Evaluated on 400 real test subjects, it achieved an impressive 95% overall accuracy.